 The RCE component was assigned many tasks that day and landed according to the demands of those tasks.
 First on the beach was the 5th Field Company with a platoon of the 18th under command.
 Their task was to clear the beach of underwater and other anti-landing obstacles.
 AVREs of the 5th Assault Regiment, RE and tanks of the Royal Marines were in support of the 5th Field Company along with other supporting RE heavy equipment specialists.
 The goal was to clear four landing zones on the beach in less than an hour.

 Forty-seven AVREs were landed on Juno Beach supporting the RCE.
-Although operated by Royal Engineers, it was a Canadian sapper, Lieutenant J.J.
-Denovan, RCE, who conceived the design for the AVRE (Assault Vehicle, Royal Engineers), essentially a modified Churchill tank outfitted with a 105-mm mortar called a Petard.
+Although operated by Royal Engineers, it was a Canadian sapper officer, Lieutenant J.J.
+Denovan, RCE, who conceived the design for the AVRE (Armoured Vehicle, Royal Engineers), essentially a modified Churchill tank outfitted with a 105-mm mortar called a Petard.
 The AVRE could also mount a dozer blade, assault bridge, crane, or fascines and rolled track for crossing broken ground.
 The Petard proved especially useful in opening exits through the sea wall bounding Juno Beach on 6 June 1944.

 Reality set in very early and some things did not go as planned.
 In some cases, the Sappers landed after the infantry.
 Nonetheless, they moved to the front as quickly as they could.
 In other cases, the Sappers landed first and got to work immediately.
 Lanes were breached, often by Sappers working in up to four feet of water on the rising tide removing mines and shells from obstacles and sometimes towing them out of the way.
 All this was done under fire and many were killed or wounded.
 Ironically, some sections of the 5th Field Company arrived late on the rising tide and one of their landing craft was struck by no fewer than three mines.
 Rough weather in the Channel kept two sections at sea for two days!